5 Strategies to Stop Infertility from Stressing Your Relationship

 Struggling to conceive can strain even the tightest couple’s bond.
 These tips can help.

 This article was updated on May 3, 2022.

 Infertility can be heartbreaking for both men and women.
 The resulting relationship stress that sometimes occurs only adds to a couple’s woes.

-“For many couples, trying to get pregnant can start to feel like work,” says Lindsay Brennan, LMSW, CST, a clinical social worker with the Michigan Medicine Center for Reproductive Medicine.
+“For many couples, trying to get pregnant can start to feel like work,” said Lindsay Brennan, LMSW, CST, a clinical social worker with the University of Michigan Health Center for Reproductive Medicine.
 “The process of getting pregnant can put incredible strain on your relationship.”

 Brennan offers tips for couples to help them weather the process together.

-Don’t isolate yourself.
 Not everyone reacts to the trials of infertility the same way.
 If you and your partner feel the challenges of infertility differently, it can be tempting to shut yourself off, which creates distance between each other.
-“Sometimes one partner may feel like the other is bouncing back quicker after a disappointment, and you wonder if maybe your partner doesn’t understand what you’re going through or if they feel the same emotional pain,” Brennan says.
+“Sometimes one partner may feel like the other is bouncing back quicker after a disappointment, and you wonder if maybe your partner doesn’t understand what you’re going through or if they feel the same emotional pain,” Brennan said.